-- 3 Perform one of the following actions: - Press the Select button once to add the currently displayed channel to the scan list. - Press the Select button one or more times to change the scan list status icon of the currently displayed channel. - 4 Perform one of the following actions: - or to select more list members whose scan status you want to change.
+- 3 Perform one of the following actions: - Press the Select button once to add the currently displayed channel to the scan list. - Press the Select button one or more times to change the scan list status icon of the currently displayed channel. - 4 Perform one of the following actions:

-- Use the 16-Position Select knob to select another scan list member. - 5 Move the Scan List Programming switch out of programming position.
-Press at to exit scan list programming and return to the Home screen.
+- Use the keypad to go directly to that scan list member. - Use the 16-Position Select knob to select another scan list member. - 5 Move the Scan List Programming switch out of programming position.